-Many world philosophical and spiritual traditions have offered teachings on this subject since ancient times.
-It’s not just an academics’ question, and it speaks to experiences that all kinds of people have even if they don’t think of themselves as environmentalists or ecologists.
+Since ancient times, many world philosophical and spiritual traditions have offered teachings on this subject.
+It’s not just an academic question; it speaks to experiences that all kinds of people have, even if they don’t think of themselves as environmentalists or ecologists.

-We all grow up with certain (usually unexamined) beliefs about these relationships.
+We all grow up with specific (usually unexamined) beliefs about these relationships.
 Not everybody in private and government life today, unfortunately, has had an opportunity to examine those beliefs and their consequences.

-SZ: What does being a consumer has to do with a person’s relationship to the environment?
+SZ: How does being a consumer affect a person’s relationship to the environment?

 CH: Well, we need to remember that being a consumer isn’t a “natural fact” about us.

-As we hear every day, lots of people who get the full consumer-society upbringing have all of that stuff and still say they aren’t happy.
-At the same time, there have always been people in the world who as we say “have less” in terms of commodities, while having more in terms of felt connections to human and natural communities, and who report greater life satisfaction.
+As we hear every day, many people who get the entire consumer-society upbringing have all of that stuff and still say they aren’t happy.
+At the same time, there have always been people who, as we say, “have less” in terms of commodities while having more felt connections to human and natural communities and who report greater life satisfaction.

-This is called the “Easterlin paradox”1.
 Of course, most of us who have grown up in urban, First World environments (including myself) will never re-invent ourselves as tribespeople or back-to-Earthers.
 Some self-reinvention projects are psychologically impossible.
-But that doesn’t mean that we can’t change some of our habits of desiring and buying and living.
+But that doesn’t mean we can’t change some of our habits of desiring, buying, and living.
+This is called the “Easterlin paradox”1.

 CH: Well, there’s a great book called “The End of Growth: Adapting to our New Economic Reality” by Richard Heinberg that I use in my course.
 Heinberg is a passionate progressive about environmental politics.

-But regardless of one’s own political views, this book provides a clear framework for the kinds of sober, scientifically informed conversations we urgently need to have and be able to follow now.
-The book is interesting in the way it derives some good news from the familiar environmentalist theme that the concept of “growth” that has guided our civilization in recent centuries—the idea that growth is primarily economic growth, working hand in hand with the promotion and marketing of technologies that are depleting planetary resources essential for our longer-term survival—is now turning into an instrument of decline.
-What used to be called progress is now, in one of modern techno-industrial life’s great paradoxes, regress unless some major changes take place.
+But regardless of one’s political views, this book provides a clear framework for the kinds of sober, scientifically informed conversations we urgently need to have and be able to follow now.
+The book is interesting in the way it derives some good news from the familiar environmentalist theme that the concept of “growth” has guided our civilization in recent centuries—the idea that growth is primarily economic growth, working hand in hand with the promotion and marketing of technologies that are depleting planetary resources essential for our longer-term survival—is now turning into an instrument of decline.
+What used to be called progress is now regression in one of modern techno-industrial life’s great paradoxes unless some significant changes occur.

 SZ: Where’s the good news?
 That sounds like a pretty pessimistic vision of our social and economic world.

 CH: But wait– there’s more.
-Heinberg goes on to suggest that increased public awareness of this “bad news” is forcing an evolution both in our technologies and in our beliefs about how and why to use technology.
+Heinberg suggests that increased public awareness of this “bad news” is forcing an evolution in our technologies and our beliefs about how and why to use technology.

-This evolution is providing the basis for a new philosophical concept of growth.
+This Evolution provides the basis for a new philosophical concept of growth.

-Growth is now re-envisioned as a complex phenomenon that includes economic development, but it doesn’t, unlike on the older consumeristic model, make such development more central than the life of our organic environment and its under-appreciated influence on human psychology and well-being.
+Growth is now re-envisioned as a complex phenomenon that includes economic development, but it doesn’t, unlike the older consumeristic model, make such action more central than the life of our organic environment and its under-appreciated influence on human psychology and well-being.

 SZ: This sounds like an anti-technological vision of our global future.
 But is that realistic?

-Actually, Heinberg’s argument isn’t a Luddite diatribe against all technology.
-It aims rather at refining our twenty-first-century vision of which kinds of technology are most worthy of keeping and developing, and which not.
+Heinberg’s argument isn’t a Luddite diatribe against all technology.
+It aims instead at refining our twenty-first-century vision of which kinds of technology are most worthy of keeping and developing and which are not.

-This is another of those areas where our default mode of thinking is an all-or-nothing, black-or-white terms but where the smart money, so to speak, is on out-of-the-box, third-alternative kinds of solutions.
+This is another of those areas where our default mode of thinking is an all-or-nothing, black-or-white term but where the smart money is on out-of-the-box, third-alternative solutions.

-If we can’t re-teach ourselves as a species to conceptualize growth and progress and happiness in this way, we’re setting ourselves up for a future in which successive generations of consumers remain passively accepting of their dependence on practices that neither make them as happy as they hope nor leave a clean footprint on the planet.
+Suppose we can’t re-teach ourselves as a species to conceptualize growth, progress, and happiness in this way.
+In that case, we’re setting ourselves up for a future in which successive generations of consumers remain passively accepting of their dependence on practices that neither make them as happy as they hope nor leave a clean footprint on the planet.

-Another recent book—The Hacking of the American Mind by Robert Lustig—offers an interesting update to this discussion.
-Lustig argues that we have created a consumeristic system that harnesses the power of certain technologies (including virtually all popular screen devices like televisions and smartphones) to get our brains to crave regular dopamine hits from activities—compulsive texting, email checking, “liking” on Facebook, and so on—that are slowly making it harder for us to care about activities and realities outside this system.
+Another recent book—The Hacking of the American Mind by Robert Lustig—offers an exciting update to this discussion.
+Lustig argues that we have created a consumeristic system that harnesses the power of specific technologies (including virtually all popular screen devices like televisions and smartphones) to get our brains to crave regular dopamine hits from activities—compulsive texting, email checking, “liking” on Facebook, and so on—that are slowly making it harder for us to care about actions and realities outside this system.

-But as the ancient myth of Prometheus reminds us, any technology—whether it’s fire or smartphones—can be a force of growth or destruction, depending on how it’s used and on whether the users have the foresight to consider a technology’s impact on the future.
-And our technologies that have mind-hacking applications in Lustig’s sense are not harmless practices if they form the core of how this species of supposedly advanced primates chooses to spend its time as it moves into the future.
+But as the ancient myth of Prometheus reminds us, any technology—whether fire or smartphones—can be a force of growth or destruction, depending on how it’s used and whether the users have the foresight to consider a technology’s impact on the future.
+And our technologies that have mind-hacking applications, in Lustig’s sense, are not harmless practices if they form the core of how this species of supposedly advanced primates chooses to spend its time as it moves into the future.

-SZ: If that’s a vision of ecological exhaustion, what are some other philosophical ideas that can help us achieve ecological renewal?
-You’ve emphasized not only our ability to affect the ecological balance in the planet as a whole but also to change our beliefs and ideas.
-Doesn’t outward change in our ecological practices, then, presuppose a certain ecology within the human mind also?
+SZ: If that’s a vision of ecological exhaustion, what other philosophical ideas can help us achieve environmental renewal?
+You’ve emphasized our ability to affect the ecological balance of the planet as a whole and to change our beliefs and ideas.
+Doesn’t outward change in our ecological practices presuppose a specific ecology within the human mind?

-CH Absolutely.
-“The ecology of mind” was, in fact, a favorite phrase of Gregory Bateson, a major 20th-century thinker whose ideas about the interconnectedness of human beings and the rest of the planet are very much in the spirit of where many of our most important multidisciplinary conversations are heading now.
+CH.
+“The ecology of mind” was, in fact, a favorite phrase of Gregory Bateson, a prominent 20th-century thinker whose ideas about the interconnectedness of human beings and the rest of the planet are very much in the spirit of where many of our most critical multidisciplinary conversations are heading now.

-Bateson’s groundbreaking book “Steps to An Ecology of Mind” had just been published when I had the good luck to take the last class he taught at the University of California-Santa Cruz in the 70’s.
+Bateson’s groundbreaking book “Steps to An Ecology of Mind” was published when I had the good luck to take the last class he taught at the University of California-Santa Cruz in the 70s.

 Bateson was a radically holistic thinker about all kinds of things.
 He contributed to the CoEvolution Quarterly, a pioneering publication produced by the editors of the Whole Earth Catalog.
-I found particularly fascinating his vision of how the internal dynamics of healthy and pathological processes in human minds (in the 50’s he authored the famous “double bind” theory of schizophrenia) participate in various causal feedback loops with healthy and pathological processes in the larger cultural and natural environment.
-Here he synthesized ideas drawn from such diverse sources as psychiatry, evolutionary theory, and cybernetics.
+Here, he synthesized ideas from diverse sources such as psychiatry, evolutionary theory, and cybernetics.
+I found particularly fascinating his vision of how the internal dynamics of healthy and pathological processes in human minds (in the 50s, he authored the famous “double bind” theory of schizophrenia) participate in various causal feedback loops with healthy and pathological processes in the larger cultural and natural environment.

-“What is the pattern that connects the crab to the lobster and the primrose to the orchid, and all of them to me, and me to you?”
+“What pattern connects the crab to the lobster and the primrose to the orchid, and all of them to me, and me to you?”